 Temple-Hopping in Hong Kong

-Hong Kong is home to several temples easily accessed by bus, and train and coupled with a short, little hike for some.
+Hong Kong is home to several temples easily accessed by bus and train, and coupled with a short, little hike for some.
 If temple-hopping is one of the things on your bucket list (as it should be, trust us!), check out these five outstanding fanes on your next trip to Asia’s World City that would tickle your senses and satisfy your travel bug.

 1. Man Mo Temple